Cortrah/old-imperial/README.md

         Do a couple of tables a day
         login via grails

-    2. A custom admin interface with React and Blueprint A player map and interface with vue and element Cors login via clients
+    2. A player map and interface with vue and element Cors login via clients

+    3. Possibly a custom admin interface with React and Blueprint

 Vue client interface